Andrew Wilson (footballer, born 1879)

-Andrew Wilson (10 December 1879 – 13 March 1945) was a Scottish footballer who played the majority of his career at Sheffield Wednesday, and was also selected for the Scottish national team.
+Andrew Wilson (10 December 1879 – 13 March 1945) was a Scottish footballer who played the majority of his career at Sheffield Wednesday, and was also called up to the Scotland national team.
 At Wednesday he won the Football League in 1903 and 1904, and the FA Cup in 1907.
 He holds the club's all-time records for appearances made and goals scored.

 Club career

 Born into a farming family in Colmonell and raised in Dundonald, South Ayrshire, Wilson started his football career at local junior club Irvine Meadow before moving onto Clyde in Glasgow.

 Wilson moved to newly promoted The Wednesday in 1900 where he spent the rest of his playing days.
 During his time in Sheffield, he won the Football League in 1902–03 and 1903–04, and the FA Cup in 1907.
 He became the club's all-time record top scorer with 216 goals including 199 in the league (all in the top division).
 He was top scorer in six different seasons.
-He appeared for the team 545 times, more than any other player.
+He appeared for the team 546 times, more than any other player.
 Both records stand to the present day.

 With his career seemingly having come to an enforced end as a result of the onset of World War I, he made one final league appearance before retiring on 10 March 1920, aged 39 years and 91 days, becoming the oldest player to play for the Owls; this record stood until it was beaten by player-manager Trevor Francis in 1993.